Petition with 350,000 signatures wants Tokyo Games canceled

 The IOC relies on selling broadcast rights for almost 75% of its income — 18% more is from sponsors — and Japan has officially spent $15.4 billion to organize the Olympics.
 A government audit has suggested the number might be twice that large.

-Seiko Hashimoto, the president of the Tokyo organizing committee, was pressed on Japan’s stretched medial system at her weekly briefing on Friday — held separately from the petition submission.
+Seiko Hashimoto, the president of the Tokyo organizing committee, was pressed on Japan’s stretched medical system at her weekly briefing on Friday — held separately from the petition submission.

 Organizers have said several times said they will need 10,000 medical participants to staff the Olympics.
 But Hashimoto hedged this time on the numbers and the size of the staff needed.
 Organizers have also been looking for nurses to volunteer, and sports medicine specialists.